-Past Climate change, from the recent past to several million years ago: Drilling of spatially-distributed ice cores and boreholes containing evidence from the past 200 to 40,000 years provide evidence for a variety of scientific questions.
-Shallow ice coring enables understanding climate signals in remotely-sensed data, determining the surface mass balance of ice sheets, and regional environmental changes.
-Determining patterns of hydroclimate variability, climate feedbacks, and past extent of high-altitude glaciers and aerosol deposition require ice coring in the Sub-Antarctic Islands, North Pacific coastal mountain ranges, and the Karakoram in Asia.
-Targeted ice coring at coastal domes and coastal ice caps and along the dynamic Amundsen Sea Coast of West Antarctica, and along the Greenland coasts could investigate current ice, ocean, and atmospheric dynamics.
-Deeper cores in Northwest Greenland (Qaanaaq) and South Dome, Greenland are in the planning stages, while preparation for drilling at Hercules Dome, Antarctica, are ongoing and will address guestions of transient and equilibrium response of ice sheets to warmerthan-present climates.
+Past Climate change, from the recent past to several million years ago: Drilling of spatially-distributed ice cores and boreholes spanning the past 200 to 40,000 years provides evidence for a variety of scientific questions.
+Shallow ice coring enables understanding of the climate signals in remotely-sensed data and assessment of regional environmental changes.
+Determining patterns of hydroclimate variability, aerosol deposition, climate feedbacks, and the past extent of glaciers and ice sheets requires ice coring in high-altitude and high-latitude regions.
+Targeted ice coring at coastal domes and coastal ice caps and along the dynamic Amundsen Sea Coast of West Antarctica, and along the Greenland coasts facilitates investigation of current ice, ocean, and atmospheric dynamics.
+Deeper cores in Northwest Greenland (Qaanaaq) and South Dome, Greenland are in the planning stages, while preparation for drilling at Hercules Dome, Antarctica, are ongoing and will address questions of transient and equilibrium response of ice sheets to warmer-than-present climates.
 Global-scale questions about the drivers of Earth's climate system and past atmospheric composition back to the Mid-Pleistocene drive the need for retrieving older ice from Antarctica.
 Blue-ice paleoclimate records from Mt Moulton, Taylor